Flipkart vs Amazon India Interview: Two Very Different Tests

 You're applying to both Flipkart and Amazon India at the same time.
 Smart.
 Efficient.
 Also, a little chaotic.
 Because these two companies, which operate in the same country selling some of the same products, have designed interview loops that have almost nothing in common beyond "there will be code."

 Flipkart's signature is a 90-minute machine coding round where you build a working object-oriented system from scratch, submit a zip file, and pray.
-Amazon India's signature is a behavioral track woven through every single round, where 25% of candidates who clear the technical bar still get rejected because their Leadership Principles stories don't hold up when someone starts asking follow-up questions.
+Amazon India's signature is a behavioral track woven through every single round, where the 16 Leadership Principles carry as much weight as the algorithm, and a Bar Raiser from a different team can sink an otherwise-strong loop if your STAR stories don't hold up when someone starts asking follow-up questions.

 Flipkart vs Amazon India: Rounds at a Glance